TADA Module 1: Training for Intermediate/Advanced R Users

 Data exploration

-for the next step(s) in your analyses?
+the next step(s) in your analyses?
 There’s probably a lot more you’d

 like to look at/filter out before you’re ready to say: QC complete.

-Let’s first check out characteristics in the data frame using
+Let’s first check out characteristics in the dataframe using

 dplyr